Subscribe To Star Wars Galaxy's Edge: Everything We Know About Walt Disney World's New Land Updates

 While we won't get to really see or truly experience Star Wars Galaxy's Edge until the land opens next year, there's still a lot that has been revealed about the new area and what it will contain.
 Here's everything that we know about the newest part of the Disney parks.

 When Star Wars Galaxy's Edge Will Open

 One of the ways that Star Wars Galaxy's Edge will be a unique land for a Disney park is that it is being designed to feel, in its entirety, like it exists as a planet in the Star Wars Universe.
+The idea is that this isn't simply a space in a theme park that looks like Star Wars, but an actual part of Star Wars canon, just like any movie.
 The name of that planet is Batuu.
-It can be found on the outer edge of the galaxy, thus the name, but is also a location of importance to both the Resistance and The First Order.
-We've never seen Batuu before, as it's a brand new creation.
+It can be found on the outer edge of the galaxy, thus the name of the land, but is also a location of importance to both the Resistance and The First Order.
+We've never seen Batuu before, as it's a brand new creation by Disney.
 However, the Star Wars multimedia machine has already begun to sprinkle the location throughout other forms of Star Wars media as a way to prepare us for the planet.